All NSW Councils give a mandatory rebate of up to $250 to eligible pensioners

-If you meet the above criteria, then please complete the Pensioner Concession Application Form and return to Council with a copy of your Pensioner Concession Card (front and back).
+If you meet the above criteria, then please complete the Pensioner Concession Application Form (PDF, 704KB) and return to Council with a copy of your Pensioner Concession Card (front and back).

 You may claim a rebate effective from the date of your Pensioner Concession Card and it will commence from the start of the next quarter.

 If you cease to qualify as an eligible pensioner you will not be entitled to receive a rebate for the remainder of that year.
 It will cease at the end of the quarter and part of the pension rebate will be added back onto the rate account.